rxdock/rxdock/docs/reference-guide/preface.rst

 =======

-It is intended to develop this document into a full reference guide for the rDock platform, describing the software tools, parameter files, scoring functions, and search engines.
+It is intended to develop this document into a full reference guide for the
+|Dock| platform, describing the software tools, parameter files, scoring
+functions, and search engines.
 The reader is encouraged to cross-reference the descriptions with the corresponding source code files to discover the finer implementation details.